Flower

 Watering

-Water thoroughly when the soil surface dries.
-Avoid overwatering, especially in winter, to prevent root rot.
+Water thoroughly when the soil surface becomes dry, ensuring excess water drains out.
+Avoid overwatering, especially in winter.

 Soil